LTEX-DEV/auroracoin-live-transactions/README.md

 That can be checked here:
 [https://insight.auroracoin.is/address/1CZGSZPGsyeeLYyoXdmJtanEmaKKpwYM7g](https://insight.auroracoin.is/address/1CZGSZPGsyeeLYyoXdmJtanEmaKKpwYM7g)

-To get all the detailed information about an address, use **bitcoin.getTxs** instead of **bitcoin.getBalance**
+To get all the detailed information about an address, use **auroracoin.getTxs** instead of **auroracoin.getBalance**

 Live stream
 --

-To Listen to live transaction events on the Bitcoin P2P network for a given address, the event is called as the address itself:
+To Listen to live transaction events on the Auroracoin P2P network for a given address, the event is called as the address itself:
 ```javascript
 auroracoin.events.on('138WJKb1mXbkRGNpyMVEZ9EsoXjMEvJfT4',function(tx){
   console.log('Transaction detected!', tx);